15 Top-Rated Attractions & Things to Do in Playa del Carmen

 Grupo Experiencias is one of the largest, most beloved companies offering regional entertainment in this part of Mexico.
 Their iconic park, Xcaret, is a theme park dedicated to Mayan heritage and culture specific to this region of Mexico.

-The park has more than 50 natural and cultural attractions that span different environments, like jungle, beach, and underground rivers.
+The park has more than 50 natural and cultural attractions that span different environments, like jungle, beaches, and underground rivers.
 There is a Butterfly Pavilion, a coral reef aquarium, and traditional Mayan performances scheduled throughout the day.

 But there are other theme parks under the Xcaret umbrella, like Xenses, which has ziplining and lazy rivers, and Xel-Ha, a water-themed park.
 There are eight Grupo Experiencias theme parks near Playa del Carmen.